 Upper Hunter Food and Wine

-Enjoy a delicious escape to the Upper Hunter, part of Australia’s acclaimed Hunter Valley wine region.
-With fertile soils, the region is home to gourmet providores, festivals, fairs and markets.
-Savour handmade cheeses, taste the freshest pressed olive oils and relax in vineyard restaurants.
+Tucked into Australia’s acclaimed Hunter Valley wine region, the Upper Hunter is home to acclaimed wineries, gourmet providores and abundant markets.
+Take a culinary tour and savour handmade cheeses, taste the fresh-pressed olive oils and relax in vineyard restaurants.

-You’ll discover innovative winemakers and breathtaking views in the Upper Hunter.
-Two Rivers Wines is named after the beautiful Hunter and Goulburn rivers near its vineyard.
-You can enjoy lunch at Two Rivers.
+You’ll discover innovative winemakers and breathtaking views on a winery tour.
+Visit Two Rivers Wines, named after the beautiful Hunter and Goulburn rivers near its vineyard, and enjoy a long lunch.
 Small Forest is run by Japan’s first female winemaker, Atsuko Radcliffe.

 The Upper Hunter is a scenic 2hr 20min drive from Newcastle or around three hours from Sydney.
 Alternatively, you can take a scenic train trip to Scone via Newcastle and Maitland.
 Near magnificent national parks and World Heritage wilderness, the Upper Hunter is also home to scenic drives.